About The Seimei Foundation

 With special permission from Hiraki himself, once again Nicola was pursuing a path in an area rarely tread by women, let alone by a foreigner.
 She was trained in the healing technique of Seimei.
 True to her style, she rapidly achieved a high level of proficiency within the teaching program and was asked to join the staff to begin teaching others how to use Seimei.
 Over time, because of Nicola’s ability to bridge eastern and western cultures and her rapidly growing skills in both teaching and the use of Seimei, she was raised to a Director’s level and asked by Hiraki to take on a new challenge.
 He asked her to bring Seimei to the USA.

 Since 1995, Nicola Bertolo, the highest ranking practitioner outside of Japan, has been introducing Seimei to the west.
 She has worked on many thousands of people with various ailments and has trained approximately 150 practitioners in the U.S. She has established the Seimei Foundation of which she functions as president, to support the practitioners in the pursuit of their training.
-She has achieved her mid-range goal of finding a location that functions as the main U.S. headquarters for this foundation and is now working on having a permanent office in the Southwest region, Santa Fe, as well.
+She has achieved her mid-range goal of finding a location that functions as the main U.S. headquarters for this foundation and a permanent office in the Southwest region, Santa Fe, as well.
 One of the immediate goals of the foundation is to bring 300 people to Japan to share the cultural experience and benefits of experiencing Seimei in its home of origin.

 And Mr. Harada?
 He is alive and well in Japan today.